akbartus/A-Frame-Component-Postprocessing/README.md

 * Volumetric light (God-rays) - https://github.com/abberg/three-volumetric-light.
 * Bad TV - https://github.com/felixturner/bad-tv-shader.

 Updated version of A-Frame (1.4.2) is used, which takes into account webXR.
-The updates to A-Frame and respective passes/shaders were made based on CodyJasonBennet's suggested changes to Three.js and taken from <a href="https://github.com/mrdoob/three.js/pull/26160">here</a> with indivudual changes made to <a href="https://github.com/CodyJasonBennett/three.js/commit/9719d00d36467508b4e36b8097908648e1f368b3">three.js</a> files.
+The updates to A-Frame and respective passes/shaders were made based on CodyJasonBennett's suggested changes to Three.js and taken from <a href="https://github.com/mrdoob/three.js/pull/26160">here</a> with indivudual changes made to <a href="https://github.com/CodyJasonBennett/three.js/commit/9719d00d36467508b4e36b8097908648e1f368b3">three.js</a> files.
 The VR mode was tested with Meta Quest 2 Headset.
 Tests using  other headsets are welcomed.

 A small hack allowing the support of Three.js based post-processing in A-Frame, was taken from the following <a href="https://stackoverflow.com/questions/68991451/is-there-a-way-to-implement-the-three-js-effect-composer-into-aframe-with-vr-mod">source</a>.